thiswillbeyourgithub/Clozolkor/README.md

 ## TODO / Planned features / known issues (some are really simple, don't forget to help!)
 * short video instead of gifs showcasing the new hint feature + showing example of using a mnemonic
+* make the number of spaces used to lower the card on desktop but not on mobile easily modifiable and the ability to deactivate it
 * see if it's possible to add a {{cx:: field that would always be clozed, no matter the card number
 * use the same shortcut to answer 3 if no more cloze to reveal, depending on a boolean setting
 * pressing the reveal shortcut should show `{{hint:}}` fields and such when there are no more cloze to unfold